-Legal formalities and forms for doing business in Italy
+Legal formalities for doing business in Italy

 Steps for incorporating a company and means to perform commercial activity